Datayoo/HuggingFists4Win/Readme.md

 After the script execution is complete, you can test if the system is correctly installed by using curl *http://localhost:38172*.
 Once the installation is finished, you can access the tool's interface by visiting the URL: *"http://serverIP:38172"*.
 If you are unable to access the page externally, you can try restarting the server once, as the operator platform will start automatically on boot!
 For friends in China who experience slow access to GitHub, you can download the files from *https://share.weiyun.com/mmmowpEX*.

 **Windows**
-For Windows users, you can download the Windows version from the following link: *https://share.weiyun.com/2eDVeN8Q*.
+For Windows users, you can download the Windows version from the following link:

+git:  [Datayoo/HuggingFists4Win: HuggingFists for Windows (github.com)](https://github.com/Datayoo/HuggingFists4Win).Selecting all ZIP files within the `sengee.community.windows` directory and extracting them into the same directory will result in a complete set of decompressed files.

+For friends in China who experience slow access to GitHub, you can download the files from [https://share.weiyun.com/2eDVeN8Q](https://share.weiyun.com/2eDVeN8Q).

 See [Windows installation instructions](https://github.com/Datayoo/HuggingFists/blob/main/HuggingFists%20windows%E7%89%88%E5%AE%89%E8%A3%85%E8%AF%B4%E6%98%8E.docx)

 ![](https://github.com/Datayoo/HuggingFists/blob/main/docs/imgs/5.png)